 When the purchase of highly technical/unique items or services indicate there may be only one known source or brand specific item that will satisfy the requirement and the purchase exceeds the bid threshold ($5000), documentation must be provided justifying the purchase without competitive bidding.
 The Director of Procurement & AP Services must approve these purchases.
 Please note that "cost" or "urgency" is not a valid sole source justification.

-Requisitions for sole source/waiver of competition purchases should be submitted to the Purchasing Office using routine requisitioning procedures.
+Requisitions for sole source/waiver of competition purchases should be submitted to the Purchasing Office.

 - Name and address of the suggested supplier

 - Technical specifications or qualifications which make the vendor unique